tdwg/tcs2/docs/tcs-terms.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td><p>The cultivar epithet follows a well-formed botanical name.
-Only include the string of the epithet. i.e. omit the single quotes around cultivar  names, the word nullGroupnull that denotes cultivar group and the + sign  used in chimeras.</p></td>
+Only include the string of the epithet. i.e. omit the single quotes around cultivar  names, the word 'Group' that denotes cultivar group and the + sign  used in chimeras.</p></td>
 		</tr>
 		<tr>
 			<td>GitHub issue</td>